Shachi1505/Parkinson-Detection/README.md

 Prediction: Random forest gave 93% accuracy followed by SVM at 87% and Logistic Regression at 86%.

-The project code also calculates F1 score, Confusion matrix, Decision matrix.
+The project code also calculates F1 score of 0.72, Confusion matrix, Decision matrix.